lammps/lammps/doc/src/Developer_grid.rst

 The 6 return arguments which start with "i" are the inclusive lower and upper index bounds of the owned (inner) grid cells this processor owns in each of the 3 dimensions within the global grid.
-Onwed grid cells are indexed from 0 to N-1 in each dimension.
+Owned grid cells are indexed from 0 to N-1 in each dimension.

 The 6 return arguments which start with "o" are the inclusive bounds of